Must I have my own personal computer to complete my coursework?

 What software will I need; what does Drexel provide for me?

 University computer labs are equipped with software necessary for classes held in them, but you will need some software for your own computer.

-Drexel supports Microsoft Windows 7 or Apple OS X. Anti-virus software is critical.
+Drexel supports Microsoft Windows 7, Windows 8, or Apple OS X. Anti-virus software is critical.
 Drexel provides Sophos EndPoint Antivirus protection at no charge.
 There is no need for you to buy anti-virus software with your computer.
 Often, the programs bundled with new computers are only updated for 3-12 months; Drexel's free version is updated for as long as you are at Drexel.

 The anti-virus and academic software licensed for you by Drexel is available on our secure software server.

 Depending upon your choice of major and elective coursework, you may need to purchase additional software during your time at Drexel.
 The university has discount agreements for purchasing productivity software such as Microsoft Office and Adobe products, with two academic software resellers, eAcademy and JourneyEd.
 You can shop the full catalogs of these vendors via DrexelOne; choose the "Drexel" tab and look in the Hardware and Software section.

 How will I use my computer while I'm at Drexel?

 You will use your computer as both a labor saving device and a tool for exploring ideas.
 You will use it to write reports and presentations, to record and analyze data, to participate in online courses, simulate lecture demonstrations and laboratory experiments, retrieve bibliographic and Internet information, and much, much more.
 Some of the work on the computer will be assigned to you, but you will also find uses for this educational tool on your own.
 You will probably use it when you go on your co-op assignments.
 You will come to depend on it extensively and regard it as a necessity.